Caring.com

 Characteristics of Aggressive Dementia

+Aggressive behavior in dementia can look different for every individual.
 Characteristics of aggressive dementia vary widely between individuals and often intensify over time.
-As the disease impairs cognitive and emotional regulation, some older adults with dementia may experience heightened levels of anger, physical aggression, verbal outbursts, and these common characteristics of dementia and anger:
+As the disease impairs cognitive and emotional regulation, some older adults with dementia may experience heightened levels of anger, physical aggression, and verbal outbursts.

 • Restlessness and agitation